SDU-eScience/Documentation/docs/source/index.rst

 * irods-re-audit plugin

-We have rewritten an iRODs audit plugin for auditing iRODS grid.
+We have written an iRODs audit plugin for auditing iRODS grid.
 And our iRODS audit plugin improves from the `official iRODS audit plugin <https://irods.org/2016/12/auditing-irods-with-the-audit-plugin-and-elastic-stack/>`_.
 The official iRODS audit plugin generates messages whenever a dynamic policy enforcement point (PEP) is fired, and our iRODS audit plugin filters the messages from the messages which is generated by the official iRODS audit plugin.
 The outputs is stored in an rotating log file which is placed at ``/var/lib/irods/log/audit.log``.
 Each line of this log file contains a JSON message which is corresponding to a user's event.
-For example, the following JSON message is generated after executes an ``iput`` command which means that uploads a file to iRODS collection.
+For example, the following JSON message is generated after executingan ``iput`` command which means that uploads a file to iRODS collection.

 .. code-block:: json